10 things to know about how social media affects teens' brains

 So, that's good.
 The prefrontal cortex helps us make smart (and safe) decisions.
 Hooray for the prefrontal cortex!
 Here's the problem.

-Prinstein said, when teens viewed these same illegal and/or dangerous behaviors on social media alongside icons suggesting they'd been "liked" by others, the part of the brain that keeps us safe stopped working as well, "suggesting that the 'likes' may reduce youths' inhibition (i.e., perhaps increasing their proclivity) towards dangerous and illegal behavior."
+When teens viewed these same illegal and/or dangerous behaviors on social media alongside icons suggesting the negative content had been "liked" by others, the part of the brain that keeps us safe stopped working as well, Prinstein said, "suggesting that the 'likes' may reduce youths' inhibition (i.e., perhaps increasing their proclivity) toward dangerous and illegal behavior."

 6. Social media can also make "psychologically disordered behavior" look good.

-Prinstein spoke specifically about sites or accounts that promote eating disordered behaviors and nonsuicidal self-injury, like self-cutting.
+Prinstein spoke specifically about websites or online accounts that promote disordered-eating behaviors and nonsuicidal self-injury, like self-cutting.

 7. Extreme social media use can look a lot like addiction.